 Years ago, we were involved in gadolinium MRI lawsuits involving nephrogenic systemic fibrosis (NSF), which is a fibrosing disorder of the skin and joints that occurs with victims with advanced renal insufficiency.

 The cases settled for millions of dollars because NSF is just an absolutely awful disease.
-Now there are a new set of gadolinium MRI lawsuits alleging that the gadolinium is toxic and harming patients.
+Now there is a new set of gadolinium MRI lawsuits alleging that gadolinium is toxic and harming patients.

 What is Gadolinium?

 Gadolinium is a rare earth metal that has unique fluorescent and magnetic properties.
 It is widely used in MRI “contrast agents.”
 Contrast agents are ingested by patients prior to scanning in order to enhance images of internal organs on Magnetic Resonance Imaging (MRI) tests.
 The contrast agents make MRI imaging much more effective at diagnosing internal medical conditions by increasing the detailed visibility of organs, blood vessels, and other internal structures.

 Is Gadolinium Toxic?

 The safety of gadolinium-based contrast agents (GBCAs) has recently become a major point of concern in the field of radiology.
 Concerns about the health risks of GBCAs first began in 2014 when a study published in the American Journal of Radiology reported, for the first time, that deposits of gadolinium were found in the brain of people who had used GBCAs.
 This study immediately raised many concerns because of the long history of clinical complaints from patients who were convinced that GBCAs had harmed their health.